This article was last updated on the May 7, 2018.

 Hopefully, the information provided above has helped you to gain a better understanding of what to expect from utilizing The Grid within X or Pro.
 Ultimately, there are a few things to take away from this article:

 - The Grid is a extremely powerful and flexible plugin that will assist you with creating the perfect website.

 - The version of The Grid included with the theme is an unmodified version of the plugin.

-- We do our best to ensure that the version of The Grid included with X is as up-to-date as possible; however, this might not always be the case based on the reasons listed in the "Bundled Version" section above, which includes stability, release cycles, and the fact that not all updates are necessary.
+- We do our best to ensure that the version of The Grid included with X or Pro is as up-to-date as possible; however, this might not always be the case based on the reasons listed in the "Bundled Version" section above, which includes stability, release cycles, and the fact that not all updates are necessary.